 - Information sheet: Australian military honours and awards

-- Collections Search gives access to images displayed online.
+- Collections Search gives access to images held by the Memorial.

-- Trove can search photographs and other images held by a range of major Australian libraries, archives, and other cultural institutions.
+- Trove: search photographs and other images held by a range of major Australian libraries, archives, and other cultural institutions.

 - State libraries and archival repositories.
 For contact details see our information sheet Addresses.

-- There are a number of memorial volumes containing brief biographies and photographs issued during and after the First World War.
+- A number of memorial volumes containing brief biographies and photographs were issued during and after the First World War.
 Most of these were state based.
 Only some of those who enlisted are included and details were usually provided by relatives.
 Some titles are: